 The Fairfax Cross County Trail, aka the CCT or the Gerry Connolly Cross County Trail, connects stream valleys and parkland on a 40-mile journey from the Potomac River to the Occoquan.
 Learn more about the trail in our guide: 5 Tips for Hiking the Cross County Trail.

-Leigh Mill Road to Colvin Run on the Fairfax CCT
+Leigh Mill Road to Colvin Run on Fairfax CCT Segment 9

-Colvin Run to the Toll Road on the Fairfax CCT
+Colvin Run to the Dulles Toll Road on CCT Segment 9

-Overall, segment 9 is an easy, mostly shady portion of the Fairfax Cross County Trail and is family-friendly except for the busy Route 7 crossing.
-Cover it in two sections with a stop at Colvin Run Mill and you’ll combine nature, exercise and history in a lovely Fun in Fairfax outing.
+Overall, Fairfax CCT segment 9 is an easy, mostly shady portion of the Cross County Trail that is family-friendly.
+Cover it in two sections with a stop at Colvin Run Mill to combine nature, exercise, and a little local history.
+Here is a county map of segment 9.

 Find more great hikes with our complete guide: Northern Virginia Hikes and Favorite Bike Trails Near DC.

 Please share your feedback in the comments below or join us on Facebook, Twitter, Pinterest, and Instagram for more places to visit, things to do, and travel in and from Northern Virginia and the Washington DC region.